Nathanbn123/AgeCalc/README.md.txt

 ## Planning

 ### Configuration and Dependencies
-* Full list of dependencies ommitted for brevity.
+* Full list of dependencies omitted for brevity.

 ### Specs